theeeep/E-Commerce-App-Backend/Readme.md

 ## Overview

 This is a fully-featured Role based( User, Admin ) E-Commerce Application built with TypeScript, Express.js, PostgreSQL, and Prisma.
-This project is designed for scalability and robustness, simplifying online store operations with efficient product listings, user management, and order processing.The codebase is feature-based, organized for modularity and maintainability.
+This project is designed for scalability and robustness, simplifying online store operations with efficient product listings, user management, and order processing.The codebase is feature-based Architecure (Design Pattern), organized for modularity and maintainability.

 ## Features